instrumentisto/rust-incubator/orientation.md

 Currently, we offer only one specialization: "web back-end."
 The second and third parts can be performed in parallel with the first.
 You have to work on the third part parallel to the second; otherwise, you can fail to meet the deadline.

+### Captstone project

+You will create a portfolio project using Rust within a one-week timeframe.
+The project should showcase your proficiency in Rust, demonstrate your coding style, and highlight your problem-solving skills.
+The goal is to create a functional project that can be presented to potential employers or shared with the programming community.

+Choose a project idea that is suitable for implementation within a **one-week timeframe**.
+Consider the complexity and feasibility of the project.
+You are expected to present your project to your peers and mentors.
+This will allow you to receive more feedback, further facilitating your growth and learning.

+### Certificate

+If you complete all tasks on time, successfully present your capstone project, and achieve a high score on the certification test, you will earn a **professional certificate**.
+We're dedicated to ensuring our certificate is recognized both in Ukraine and internationally.

 ### Certification Test

+Our certification process is designed to uphold the utmost integrity and trustworthiness.
+We employ stringent measures to prevent cheating and ensure a fair testing environment for all participants.

-Certification is done [in a way which][certification test] makes it nearly impossible to cheat.
-We go to extreme lengths to make certificates trustworthy.
-During the test, a participant is watched by a proctor.
-We ask a participant to use two cameras and share a desktop to exclude chatting.
-Also, we check running processes at the beginning and during testing.
-Attempt to cheat during certification test cause exclusion from the boot camp.
+During the certification test, participants will be [supervised by a proctor][certification test].
+We require participants to use two cameras and share their desktop throughout the test, to prevent unauthorized communication.
+Additionally, we will monitor all active processes on the participant's computer at the beginning and throughout the test to further prevent any fraudulent activities.

+It's worth mentioning that passing the certification test is a challenge due to its complex and tricky questions.
+Each participant is allowed **only one attempt** to pass the test.
+However, a shortened version of the test will be publicly available for practice.
+Participants who finish the first or second part of the program ahead of others, or those whose capstone project receives the most likes from mentors during presentation, will be awarded an extra attempt.

+Any attempt to cheat during the certification test will result in immediate exclusion from the boot camp.

 > 💡 Advice: It is worth going through as many quizzes as you can find online before taking the certification test.
 You should master rustlings and exorcism drills and review as much code of others as you can because certification tests evaluate not only your understanding of concepts but also your ability to read code quickly.

-### Certificate

-If you'll do all tasks on time, present the capstone project and earn a high enough score on the certification test -- you will **get a professional certificate**.
-We work hard to make it recognizable in Ukraine and abroad.

-### Deadlines
+### Deadlines and softlines

-There are 2 kinds of deadlines: soft and hard.
-Failure to meet hard deadline cause exclusion.
-We tolerate up to 2 failures to meet soft deadlines.
+In this bootcamp, we implement two types of deadlines: soft deadlines and hard deadlines.

-Each section has a deadline.
-Every soft deadline is on Thursday at midnight.
-Every hard deadline is on Sunday at midnight.
+1. Soft Deadlines: These are flexible deadlines designed to help keep you on track.
+Every soft deadline is set for Thursday at midnight.
+We tolerate up to two instances of not meeting a soft deadline.
+However, if you fail to meet a soft deadline for a third time, this will lead to exclusion.
+2. Hard Deadlines: These are strict deadlines that must be adhered to.
+Each hard deadline is set for Sunday at midnight.
+Failing to meet a hard deadline will result in immediate exclusion.

+Each section of our program has its own deadline.
+Please note that some sections may take more than one week to complete.
+We use a week as our standard unit of measurement.

+We encourage you to meet all deadlines to maximize your learning experience and successfully complete the bootcamp.

 > 💡 Advice: Tasks 4.4 and 6 are non-trivial and will easily take a week of work.
 Make sure you reserve more than a few days for these tasks.

-### Getting started

-To get started, please [follow the instruction][Get Started].

 ### Honor code